NikKowPHP/social-brain/chapters/chapter-2.md

 For decades, psychologists have distinguished between two types of well-being:
 1.  **Hedonic Well-being:** This is the happiness of getting what you want.
 It's the pleasure of a promotion, the thrill of a victory, the satisfaction of a desire met.
 It is essential, but it is also fleeting.
 The dopamine high of achievement fades, leaving us chasing the next goal.
 2.  **Eudaimonic Well-being:** This is the happiness of meaning and connection.
 It comes from being part of something larger than yourself, from contributing to the well-being of others, and from having relationships of depth and trust.
 This is the deep, quiet sense of fulfillment that isn't dependent on external validation.
-Researchers like Richard Ryan and Edward Deci have shown that this form of well-being is the single greatest predictor of long-term life satisfaction and psychological health.
+Researchers like Richard Ryan and Edward Deci have shown that this form of of well-being is the single greatest predictor of long-term life satisfaction and psychological health.

 A life focused only on hedonic goals—on winning interactions—is like a diet of pure sugar.
 It provides quick bursts of energy but leads to an inevitable crash.
 The work in this book, when done correctly, is about nourishing the eudaimonic part of your brain.
 The goal is not just to conduct a successful performance, but to build an orchestra that finds meaning in playing together.